Certain Butcher's Choice Garlic Peppercorn Beef Burgers may contain E. coli O157:H7 bacteria

 CFIA Media Relations

 For more informationFood contaminated with E. coli O157:H7 may not look or smell spoiled.
 Consumption of food contaminated with these bacteria my cause serious and potentially life-threatening illnesses.
-Symptoms include severe abdominal pain and bloody diarrhoea.
+Symptoms include severe abdominal pain and bloody diarrhea.
 Some people may have seizures or strokes and some may need blood transfusions and kidney dialysis.
 Others may live with permanent kidney damage.
 In severe cases of illness, people may die.
-Fact Sheet: E. coli O157:H7 Food Safety Facts
+For more information on foodborne pathogens, visit the Causes of Food Poisoning web page.

 - Date modified: